Last updated: 05/05/2026

 Recipients: EU, USA (possible)

-Data processed: IP address, language settings, screen resolution, browser version and name
+Processed data: IP address, language settings, screen resolution, browser version and name

-Affected parties: Website visitors
+Data subjects: Website visitors

 Technology: JavaScript call